inkline/inkline/src/components/IForm/components/IFormGroup/docs/en.md

 </script>

 # Form Group

-## Form groups are the easiest way to add structure and spacing to form elements.
+## Form groups are the easiest way to add structure and spacing to form elements

 ### Example

 The `<i-form-group>` component is a wrapper that provides proper grouping of labels, input, help text, and form validation messaging.
 By default, form groups add spacing between them.

 <example :component="examples.IFormGroupBasicExample" :html="examples.IFormGroupBasicExampleHTML" :js="examples.IFormGroupBasicExampleJS"></example>

 ### Disabled State

 Setting a form group as `disabled` will cause all of its child form components to be disabled.

 <example :component="examples.IFormGroupDisabledExample" :html="examples.IFormGroupDisabledExampleHTML" :js="examples.IFormGroupDisabledExampleJS"></example>

 ### Sizes

 You're able to use the `size` modifier to control the size of the form components inside your `<i-form-group>`, using one of the available sizes: `sm`, `md`, and `lg`.
 The default size is set to `md`.

 All of the components inside the `<i-form-group>` will inherit the parent form group's size.